briandenicola/xlr8-e2eaisolutions/docs/02-rag/ifs-rag-step6-present.md

 ---
 layout: default
-title: Step 5 - Present
+title: Step 6 - Present & Justify
-parent: Agentic AI challenge
+parent: Agentic AI Challenge
 nav_order: 6
 ---

-# Step 5: Present & Justify
+# Step 6: Present & Justify

 This section is part of the **IFS Agentic AI challenge**.
 Here, you'll present your RAG solution and justify your design decisions to the group.